Break-even Point: Achieving Financial Stability for Sustainable Operations

 This means the bakery needs to sell 250 cupcakes per month to cover all costs and start making a profit.
 By analyzing these numbers, the bakery can adjust its pricing strategy, production volume, or cost structure to achieve financial stability.

-Now, let's look at a historical example to illustrate the importance of break-even analysis in business operations.
+Now, let's look at a historical example to illustrate the importance of break-even in business operations.

 In the early 2000s, the dot-com bubble burst, leading to the collapse of many internet-based companies.
 One of the key reasons for their downfall was the failure to reach the break-even point.
 Companies focused on rapid growth and market share without considering profitability, leading to unsustainable business models.